ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET/MrWeatherMan/Doc(draft).markdown

 namespace - Now we are declaring our own custom namespace or "file" it is not really a file and can be different than the actual file name, and you can have nested namespaces or a namespace in a namespace.
+Think of it as a "file name" for a section of code.

 LearningCSTUT - This is just a name for the namespace we can name it whatever we want to.
 It is best practice to name it based on what you